Request Open Records

 - When applicable, provide a date range.
 Many departments retain records that go back for decades.
 You’re more likely to receive the information you’re looking for if you can narrow down the time period the record was produced or used.

-- The city will not honor email requests, unless there is a scanned completed and signed Open Records Request Form attached to the email.
+- The city will not honor email requests, unless there is a scanned completed and signed Request for Open Records form attached to the email.

 Records will be available for pickup or viewing at City Hall or, if requested, copies can be mailed.
 There is a fee of 10 cents per page, 40 cents per CD-rom, and $5.35 or the most current cost of a memory stick if you choose to pick up or have records mailed.
 There is no charge to view public records during regular office hours (M-F 8am - 4:30pm) within City Hall.
 If the record you have requested exists in a paper format, a paper format will be provided to you unless requests are made otherwise.